oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 Follow the cleanup instructions [here]({{< relref "quickstart/cleanup/_index.md" >}}) to delete the domain resource and associated resources.

 Sometimes in production, but most likely in testing environments, you might want to also remove the domain home on PV that is generated using this sample.
-You can either delete the PVC and PV created by the operator to delete the contents on PV or use the `domain-on-pv-helper.sh` helper script in domain lifecycle directory for this.
+You can either delete the PVC and PV created by the operator to delete the contents on the PV or use the `domain-on-pv-helper.sh` helper script in domain lifecycle directory for this.
-The script launches a a Kubernetes pod named as 'pvhelper' using the provided persistent volume claim name and the mount path.
+The script launches a Kubernetes pod named 'pvhelper' using the provided persistent volume claim name and the mount path.
-You can run the 'kubectl exec' to get a shell to the running pod container and run commands to examine or clean up the contents of shared directories on persistent volume.
+You can run 'kubectl exec' to get a shell to the running pod container and run commands to examine or clean up the contents of shared directories on the persistent volume.
 For example:
 ```shell
 $ cd /tmp/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle